Helping small businesses grow and succeed.

 EFI’s International Trade Development Program for Small Business

 EFI provides export counseling for small businesses looking to expand their product offerings to the international marketplace.
-For more information about EFI’s international programs, visit our International section.
+For more information about how EFI can help, please visit our Export from Florida section.